Marquette vs. Vermont Predictions & Picks - NCAA Tournament First Round

 Marquette vs. Vermont Predictions & Picks: Spread, Total - NCAA Tournament First Round

-Friday's contest at Nationwide Arena has the Marquette Golden Eagles (28-6) taking on the Vermont Catamounts (23-10) at 2:45 PM ET on March 17.
-Our computer prediction projects a 77-68 win for Marquette, who are favored by our model.
+Friday's game between the Marquette Golden Eagles (28-6) and the Vermont Catamounts (23-10) at Nationwide Arena has a projected final score of 77-68 based on our computer prediction, with a favored Marquette squad coming out on top.
+Tipoff is at 2:45 PM ET on March 17.

-Based on our computer prediction, Vermont projects to cover the 10.5-point spread in its matchup against Marquette.
-The total is listed at 143.5, and the two teams are projected to exceed it.
+According to our computer prediction, Vermont is projected to cover the spread (10.5) versus Marquette.
+The two sides are expected to exceed the 143.5 over/under.

 Marquette vs. Vermont Game Info & Odds